slobentanzer/causality_perspective_2023/manuscript.md

 Humans will be the gold standard for common-sense reasoning for the foreseeable future.
 However, human reasoning is limited by our sensory and mnemonic capacity; we cannot reason about high-dimensional data since we can neither perceive it nor keep it in memory.
-Machine learning seems like the ideal solution, but the "No Free Lunch" theorems ([Glossary]['No Free Lunch' Theorems]) present a fundamental challenge: no single learning algorithm may be universally superior across all problem domains [@no-free-lunch].
+Machine learning seems like the ideal solution, but the ["No Free Lunch" theorems]['No Free Lunch' Theorems] present a fundamental challenge: no single learning algorithm may be universally superior across all problem domains [@no-free-lunch].
 Although they have recently been challenged [@doi:10.48550/arXiv.2304.05366], these theorems highlight the inherent difficulty in designing algorithms that generalise well from specific training data to new, unseen data.
 Inductive biases guide algorithms in making educated guesses about unseen data, thereby improving their generalisation capabilities [@doi:10.1098/rspa.2021.0068].